Impact of Learning Transfer on Global Effectiveness

 The third major research question we asked was, "Which learning transfer activities were the most useful in supporting the transfer of learning?"
 To assess this, participants in the training plus transfer group were asked to rate the degree of importance of each learning transfer activity on a five-point scale ranging from "not important" to "very important."
 Subsequently, to gain better understanding of the relative value of the learning transfer activities, we also asked participants to rank the three transfer activities from "most important" to "least important."

 As the graph at right shows, all three learning transfer activities were rated as important with Skill Practice and Application somewhat more important than the Reinforcement e-mail reminders.

 While participants rated all of the learning transfer activities as important on the five-point scale, there was a clear set of preferences in the rank ordering.
-The largest number of participants (79%) indicated that Skill Practices were most important to helping them transfer what was learned in the program to actual work performance.
+The largest number of participants (79%) indicated that Skill Practices were most important to helping them transfer what was learned in the programme to actual work performance.
 This was followed by Application and Reinforcement, selected by 31% and 6% of the participants, respectively.

 Activities that enhance the transfer of cross-cultural communication and relationship-building skills into workplace performance will have a significant impact in helping companies increase the return-on-investment for training and development efforts and in building their global capabilities.
 This study shows that effective cross-cultural communication skills can be enhanced by the addition of specific techniques to support individuals in their efforts to apply their learning to their work.
-Specifically, we found that a combination of skill practice, application support, and reinforcement of the learning can more than double skill usage and increase performance by 48%, in comparison to providing training alone.
+Specifically, we found that a combination of skill practice, application support and reinforcement of the learning can more than double skill usage and increase performance by 48%, in comparison to providing training alone.